britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-plus-metadata-defeat.md

 identification: "hypercookie".

-The attacker is variably interested in avoiding detection of hypercookie techniques, and is variably interested in metadata reliability, but  requires that the injected metadata not interfere with normal protocol operation, even if the exposed metadata is not used by any far endpoint.
+The attacker is variably interested in avoiding detection of hypercookie injection techniques, and is variably interested in metadata reliability, but requires that the injected metadata not interfere with normal protocol operation, even if the exposed metadata is not used by any far endpoint.

+The hypercookie injection attack is technically equivalent to a related attack, hypercookie coercion.
+In this attack, the attacker requires the client endpoint to inject the hypercookie itself, and uses in-band verification techniques to determine whether the hypercookie was correctly applied, blocking traffic which does not carry the hypercookie.

 This document is concerned only with identification through hypercookie injection at the transport layer, as this is possible even when the